 HIPAA Compliance Analysis

-Health care providers and other entities dealing with PHI are moving to computerized operations.
+Healthcare providers and other entities handling PHI are moving to computerized operations.
 These include computerized physician order entry (CPOE) systems, electronic health records (EHR), and radiology, pharmacy, and laboratory systems.
-Similarly, health plans provide access to claims as well as care management and self-service applications.
+Similarly, health plans provide access to claims, care management, and self-service applications.

-While all of these electronic methods provide increased efficiency and mobility, they also drastically increase the security risks facing healthcare data.7 And these new risks make HIPAA compliance more important than ever.
+While these electronic methods provide increased efficiency and interoperability, they also drastically increase the security risks of healthcare data.
+And these new risks make HIPAA compliance more critical than ever.

 HHS details both the physical and technical safeguards that entities hosting sensitive patient data must follow:

-Along the same lines, the technical safeguards of HIPAA require access control allowing only for authorized personnel to access ePHI.
+Similarly, HIPAA’s technical safeguards require access control, only allowing authorized personnel to access ePHI.
 Access control includes:

 - Audit reports or tracking logs that record activity on hardware and software.

-Other technical policies for HIPAA compliance include the need to cover integrity controls, or measures put in place to confirm that electronic patient health information (ePHI) is not altered or destroyed.
-IT disaster recovery and offsite backup are key components that ensure that electronic media errors and failures are quickly remedied so that patient health information is recovered accurately and intact.
+Other technical policies for HIPAA compliance include implementing integrity controls or measures to confirm that electronic patient health information (ePHI) is not altered or destroyed.
+IT disaster recovery and offsite backup are vital components that ensure electronic media errors and failures are quickly remedied so that patient health information is recovered accurately and intact.

-One final technical safeguard is network or transmission security that ensures HIPAA compliant hosts protect against unauthorized access to ePHI.
-This safeguard addresses all methods of data transmission, including email, internet, or private networks, such as a private cloud.
+One final technical safeguard is network or transmission security, ensuring HIPAA-compliant hosts protect against unauthorized access to ePHI.
+This safeguard addresses all methods of data transmission, including email, the internet, or private networks, such as a private cloud.

-The best healthcare data protection solutions recognizes that data doesn’t lose itself.
-It’s exposed though people—people who are negligent, malicious or compromised by an outside attacker.
+The best healthcare data protection solutions recognize that data doesn’t lose itself.
+Data is exposed to people—people who are negligent, malicious, or compromised by an outside attacker.

-That’s why effective compliance is people-centric, focusing on all the ways people can inadvertently or purposely expose patient data in all forms—including structured and unstructured data, emails, documents, and scans—while allowing healthcare providers to share data securely to ensure the best possible patient care.
+That’s why effective compliance is people-centric, focusing on how people can inadvertently or purposely expose patient data in all forms—including structured and unstructured data, emails, documents, and scans—while enabling healthcare providers to share data securely to ensure the best possible patient care.

-Patients entrust their data to healthcare organizations, and it is the duty of these organizations to take care of their protected health information.5
+Patients entrust their data to healthcare organizations, so these organizations must safeguard protected health information.

 The Seven Elements of Effective Compliance

-The HHS Office of Inspector General (OIG) created the Seven Elements of an Effective Compliance Program in order to give guidance for organizations to vet compliance solutions or create their own compliance programs.
+The HHS Office of Inspector General (OIG) created the Seven Elements of an Effective Compliance Program to guide organizations in vetting compliance solutions or creating their own compliance programs.

-These are the barebones, absolute minimum requirements that an effective compliance program must address.
-In addition to addressing the full extent of mandated HIPAA Privacy and Security standards, an effective compliance program must also have the capacity to handle each of the Seven Elements.
+These are the barebones, absolute minimum requirements an effective compliance program must address.
+In addition to addressing the full extent of mandated HIPAA Privacy and Security standards, an effective compliance program must also be able to handle each of the Seven Elements.

-The Seven Elements of Effective Compliance Program are as follows:
+The Seven Elements of an Effective HIPAA Compliance Program are as follows: